iotaledger/tips/text/0018-transaction-payload/0018-transaction-payload.md

 Other transaction structures have been considered but they would have misused existing transaction fields to accommodate for new features, instead of putting them into a proper descriptive structure.
 Additionally, those ideas would not have been safe against replay attacks, which deems reusing the old transaction structure, for example for Ed25519 addresses/signatures, as infeasible.

 Not switching to the new transaction structure described in this RFC leads to people being open to loss of funds because of WOTS address re-use and not being able to properly extend the protocol further down the line.

-# Unresolved questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?